ixxhar/whatsapp-data-visualizations/README.md

 3. Inside your main git repository write heroku git:remote -a whatsappvisualizer
 4. The above code will link your repo with heroku
-5. Then just do normal git operations like git add .
+5. Then just do normal git operations like (For every change in code use following, this will reflect in heroku) git add .
 (For adding all files) git commit -am "commit message" git push heroku master